olgicaup/pern-todo/README.md

 ## CI/CD Pipeline

+This project supports both GitHub Actions and Jenkins for CI/CD.

+### Option 1: GitHub Actions

-This project includes a complete CI/CD pipeline using GitHub Actions that:
+The project includes a complete CI/CD pipeline using GitHub Actions that:

 1. **Tests**: Runs unit tests for both client and server
 2. **Builds**: Creates Docker images for all services
 3. **Pushes**: Uploads images to Docker Hub
 4. **Deploys**: Ready for production deployment

-### Setup GitHub Secrets
+#### Setup GitHub Secrets

 To enable the CI/CD pipeline, add these secrets to your GitHub repository: